 However, if you intend to run your locomotive on powered trackage, then proper wheel insulation may be required.
-If the powered trackage is 3-rail, then insulation is not an issue since the wheels are not insulated for operation.
+If the powered trackage is 3-rail, then insulation is not an issue since the wheels are by design uninsulated.
 However, if the trackage is powered 2-rail, then proper wheel insulation is required.
-Operating originally 3-rail locomotives on powered 2-rail requires wheel insulation, which is a major hassle, especially when dealing with locomotive drivers.
+Operating 3-rail locomotives on powered 2-rail requires wheel insulation, which is a major hassle, especially when dealing with locomotive drivers.

 The powered 2-rail standard is that the locomotive frame is

 My suggestion: don’t operate dead-rail O scale locomotives on powered trackage at all, but most notably not powered 2-rail trackage.
 But, this may not be an option for you, so you must address proper wheel insulation for powered 2-rail operation, and you must ensure the locomotive and tender frame do NOT share a common ground.
 Otherwise, a short across the two rails will occur.

 Wheel replacement may involve completely replacing the high-profile wheel with an RP-25 conformant wheel, or, in the case of steam locomotive drives, replacement of the outer rim or “tire.”
 We will discuss each in turn.